oracle/rwloadsim/docs/ERRORLIST.md

 A syntax error during parse of the system function; a second argument must be a variable.

-### RWL-218 error: "2nd argument to access ('%s') must consist of 'fdrwx'"
+### RWL-218 error: "2nd argument to access ('%s') must consist of 'fdrwxupc'"
-The second argument of the access function must contain 'f' or 'd' to check for a file or directory and must conain a combination of 'rwx' to check for read, write or execute permission.
+The second argument to the access function must contain 'f' or 'd' to check for a file or directory and must contain a combination of 'rwx' to check for read, write or execute permission.
+It may further contain 'p' to search in RWLOADSIM_PATH, 'u' to search in public directory or 'c' to not check in the current directory.

 ### RWL-219 error: "%s function requires name of database variable"
 A syntax error during parse of the named database function.